is pet insurance worth it? costs, advantages and faqs

 Customize your pet insurance cost

-While the price of pet insurance depends on a few factors like your pet’s age, size, breed and location, premiums can cost as little as $20 per month**.
-Pet insurance is a smart investment for any pet, large or small.
+While the price of pet insurance depends on a few factors like your pet’s age, size, breed and location, premiums can cost as little as $20 per month***.
+That’s less than what the average American spends annually on coffee.
+When you consider just how expensive vet bills can be, pet insurance is a relatively small price to pay to keep your furry family member safe.

-Before you enroll your pet, here are a few important things to know:
+Before you enroll your pet or get a free insurance quote, here are a few important things to know:

 - ● The cost of pet insurance is generally higher for dogs than cats, because larger animals are more prone to health problems‡.